-To work effectively with a Self Publishing company, you need to be a smart business-person, designer, and marketer.
+To work effectively with a Self Publishing company, you need to be a smart business person, designer, and marketer.
 Basically, you have to ensure quality in all the areas that traditional publishers are good at.

 Design is important and the author needs to be savvy about the “packaging” of her book.
 The title, cover design, layout, etc., are all her responsibility.
 While Self Publishing companies offer this stuff, they publish hundreds of books every year from similar templates.
-The author needs to ensure that the books has the elements required to cut through the clutter and succeed.
+The author needs to ensure that the book has the elements required to cut through the clutter and succeed.

 The author also needs serious Internet Marketing chops.
-Self published books have little or no physical distribution.
+Self-published books have little or no physical distribution.
 And Self Publishing companies are pretty dismal at selling.
 That means the author has to sell.
 Maybe she has a cheaper way to sell the book.
 For example, if she has a strong blog or social media following.
 Or if she is well-known and followed in a niche where she’s an expert.
 Then she can sell a larger number of books without spending much.
 In such cases, Self Publishing can work well.
-Actually, if your niche strength or you following is strong, it can also help you get a Traditional Publishing deal.
+Actually, if your niche strength or your following is strong, it can also help you get a Traditional Publishing deal.

 A few writers don’t care about how many copies their book sells.
 They just want a book with their name on it.
 Some will get the “amazon bestseller” tag which is becoming increasingly meaningless, as you can read here.
-If a billion tons of gold was found, would gold be as precious?
+If a billion tons of gold were found, would gold be as precious?
 Or would we be using it to make farm tools?
 It’s the same story with the amazon bestseller tag.

 But I digress.
 This kind of author doesn’t care about sales or readers.
 Just being published is enough because she has a secondary way of making money from the book, like speaking or training.
 The book is her business card.
 She doesn’t expect people to read it.
 She may not even want people to read it.
 She simply wants the “published / bestselling author” tag.
 Again, Self Publishing fits right for such an author.